Why Join Us?

 The following central support services are in place across the Trust:

-- Finance: centralised system with orders, invoices and month end procedures handled by the central team.
+Finance: strong and effective financial management, prioritising the use of resources, including the estate, ensures the delivery of the best educational experience to our students.
+A centralised system with orders, invoices and month end procedures handled by the central team.
 Budgets continue to operate at school/college level, but with the advantages of scope for central procurement and centralisation of some costs.

-- Marketing & Design: we have a Trust Marketing Manager to provide support with internal and external communications and promotion, including press coverage, materials for prospective pupils’ parents, social media support and so on.
+Marketing & Design: we have a Trust Marketing Manager to provide support with internal and external communications and promotion, including press coverage, materials for prospective pupils' parents, social media support and so on.
 As part of the Marketing team, we have website support and a design/reprographics officer who can produce a range of resources in-house.
-We also have support via an external contract, providing expertise in this area as needed.
+We also have access to external contract, providing expertise in this area as needed.